La Tumba: Underground detention facility

 The underground detention facility is located where the underground parking for the Metro Caracas was to be located.
 The cells are two by three meters that have a cement bed, white walls, security cameras, no windows and barred doors, with each cell aligned next to one another so there are no interactions between prisoners.
 Such conditions have caused prisoners to become very ill, though they are denied medical treatment.
 Bright lights in the cells are kept on so prisoners lose their sense of time, with the only sounds heard being from the nearby Caracas Metro trains.
 Those who visit the prisoners are subjected to strip searches by multiple SEBIN personnel.

-Allegations of torture in La Tumba, specifically white torture, are also common, with some prisoners attempting to commit suicide.
+Reports of torture in La Tumba, specifically white torture, are also common, with some prisoners attempting to commit suicide.
 Such conditions according to NGO Justice and Process are to force prisoners to plead guilty to crimes they are accused of.